-As a rule of exception, day time sleep is beneficial over the season of summer.
+As a rule of exception, day time sleep is beneficial during the season of summer.
 The reason being, in summer which is a segment of AdAna kAla [exhaustion producing period] , the vAta sanchaya [accumulation of vAta] occurs due to the dryness caused as a result of lesser duration of night time.
 The divAsvapna [day time napping] is beneficial in grIShma season simply because of the fact that it increases the kapha and pitta doShAs, which are antagonistic to the seasonally accumulated vAta doSha.
-And thgus it helps in maintaining the homogeneity of the doshic balance in one’s body.
+And thus it helps in maintaining the homogeneity of the doshic balance in one’s body.

-In case, due to unavoidable circumstances one need to be in vigil or wake up over the period of entirety of the night time, one should compensate at least half the amount of time of the lost hours of the sleep of previous night and, conditionally, that should be carried over in empty stomach, by not partaking any food before indulging in the compensatory sleep over the morning.
+In case, due to unavoidable circumstances one need to be in vigil or wake up over the period of entirety of the night time, one should compensate at least half the amount of time of the lost hours of the sleep of previous night and, conditionally, that should be carried out in empty stomach, by not partaking any food before indulging in the compensatory sleep over the morning.

 The vigilance in night affects and reduces the kapha doSha and medas [fat tissues], body pain and poisonous toxins due to the dryness it produces.

-It is a general observation that a neither a morbidly obese nor an emaciated person lives their life equally in full for a hundred years of period.
+It is a general observation that neither a morbidly obese nor an emaciated person lives their life equally in full for a hundred years of period.
 The henceforth rules of contraindications will help a vaidya to address the core issues of sleep amicably by following the general rules stated above.

 Day sleep is contra indicated in persons who are over obese [bahu meda:] and presenting with sAma kapha features.

-The night time sleeping is contra indicated in persons who have consumed life endangering poisons and in persons suffering from [obstructive] throat diseases.
+Night time sleeping is contra indicated in persons who have consumed life endangering poisons and in persons suffering from [obstructive] throat diseases.